kaiAsmOne/ELKAnalytics/README.md

 **About This Project**

 This repository contains information and configuration for building your own home network Analytics platform
-that can run 24/7 without requiring much disk space or processing power.
+Analytics that can run 24/7 without requiring much disk space or processing power.
+Usually we only ad-Hoc / spot check logs or connections.
+Missing out on equipment that "calls home" once every 4/8/48 Hours.
+Gaining this information has proven valuable.

-I will share configuration on how to build a full world map
+I will share configuration on how to get insights into
-showing what your TV does on the internet when you sleep.
+ - What your TV does on the internet when you use it and when you sleep.

-Or showing where in the world the people your kids talk to on Discord are actually located.
+ - Where in the world does your Phillips Hue Bridge make clear text http requests.
+ - Sharing precise location data with your kids on the people they talk to using Discord.

-I will also share how i enrich the data with
+I will also share how i enrich this data with

 - Geo Location Information
 - Threat information (From virus total and other services)